While it is true that all couples argue at some point or another, it doesn’t mean you can’t prevent arguments in the future.

 5. Feel free to take a break

 Despite your best efforts, there are going to be times when conversations start to get heated.
-Rather than allowing these conversations to blow up into a major argument, try to take a break from the conversation to cool down.
+Rather than allowing these conversations to blow up, try to take a break from the conversation to prevent arguments.

 Instead, try the following: